Israeli warplanes hit Hamas in Gaza, says army

 “Israel Air Force fighter jets targeted a terror target in a military compound belonging to the Hamas terror organisation in Rafah, southern Gaza Strip,” it said in an English-language statement.

+A Palestinian security source in the coastal enclave said the planes hit a base of Hamas’s armed wing, the Ezzedine al-Qassam Brigades, causing damage but no injuries.

-The strike on the enclave’s Islamist rulers came after four Palestinians “carrying bottles filled with flammable material” breached Gaza’s border fence yesterday evening near the kibbutz of Kissufim, Israeli daily Haaretz reported, citing the army.
+The strike on the Strip’s Islamist rulers came after four Palestinians “carrying bottles filled with flammable material” breached Gaza’s border fence on Saturday evening near the kibbutz of Kissufim, Israeli daily Haaretz reported, citing the army.

-There, an army spokeswoman told AFP, they attempted to torch heavy equipment used for work on the frontier barrier.
+There, they attempted to torch heavy equipment used for work on the frontier barrier, an army spokeswoman told AFP.

 The machinery was damaged but did not catch fire, and the attackers fled back into Gaza, she said.